- Building & Planning

 - Qualification of individuals or companies doing the work

-The City Council, with passage of Ordinance 2010-30, adopted the 2006 version of the building codes from the International Code Council.
-An exception to this is the electrical code, which is adopted from the National Fire Protection Agency and the City Coucncil has adopted the 2008 version of the electrical code.
+The City Council, with passage of Ordinance 2021-8, adopted the 2018 versions of the building codes from the International Code Council.
+An exception to this is the electrical code, which is adopted from the National Fire Protection Agency and the City Council has adopted the 2017 version of the electrical code.

 Current Enforced Codes